Pets at Schiphol and on-board: Have dog, will travel

 - A valid health certificate signed by an authorised veterinarian.
 In some countries, certificates older than 2 days may not be valid

 - A valid rabies certificate signed by a local veterinary inspector or another official.
-The animal must have been vaccinated against rabies at least 28-days before departure.
+The animal must have been vaccinated against rabies at least 21 days before departure for travel within Europe.
+For countries outside Europe different terms may apply.
 Vaccinations administered more than a year ago are not valid in some countries.